Newtown Food Surplus

 Newtown food Surplus collects, sorts and stores surplus food from local businesses.
 We redistribute the food via food shares and other schemes to stop food from entering landfill and to reduce food poverty.

 The dramatic fact is that a quarter to a third of all food that is produced is then not eaten!
 Energy is wasted growing, transporting, processing and storing food that never gets used.
-Food that is thrown away then goes on the generate greehouse gases and so speeds climate change.
+Food that is thrown away then goes on to generate greehouse gases and so speeds climate change.
 In the UK as a whole about 9.5 million tonnes of food is wasted every year.

 Newtown Food Surplus was set up to fight against this wasteful system in our area.
 We have created an effective way to redistribute perfectly good food, putting it into people rather than landfill.